SasonCoding/Your-a-wizard/README.md

 Welcome to where all the magic begins....
-This project allows users to obtain all the data and knowledage that they always wanted about the magical world of Harry Potter, More over user`s have the ability to register as wizards them self`s and explore more of the magical world via chating with other wizard user`s, Looking at Q`A and more...!
+This project allows users to obtain all the data and knowledage that they always wanted about the magical world of Harry Potter, More over users have the ability to register as wizards them selfs and explore more of the magical world via chating with other wizard users, Looking at QA and more...!

 <h2>Characters showcase:</h2>